kapple19/OceanAcoustics.jl/docs/src/2math.md

 Acoustic propagation in the ocean is modelled with the **wave equation**.
 Under a frequency-time Fourier transform, the **Helmholtz equation** is obtained.
 While there are a number of ocean variables that represent wave motion (e.g. pressure, particle velocity, velocity potential, etc.) we focus on pressure.

 Perturbation analysis via expressing the solution as a ray series yields the **eikonal equation**, and an infinite set of **transport equations**.
-The **dynamic ray equations** are employed to complete the calculation of the ray.
+The **dynamic ray equations** are employed to complete the calculation of the ray pressure.

 ### Eikonal Equation
 The **eikonal equation** is re-expressed and parameterised with respect to ray length $s$, and the second-order derivatives of $s$ are split into respective systems of equations in terms of the local ray tangent $c(s) (\xi(s), \zeta(s))$.
 This yields